matthew-andrews/haikro/README.md

 - `--heroku-token` - Heroku auth token
 - `--silent` - displays no debug info
 - `--verbose` - displays lot of debug info
+- `--processes` - Specify how app processes should be scaled.
+Use the format procName:Size:Quantity.
+E.g. web:2x:2,worker:1x:1

 # Licence
 This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).